Basic Big Wall Gear

 Jugging with a lightish rucksack can be hell.
 Jugging with a heavy rucksack full of water is near impossible.
 If you’re going on a route that’s going to take longer than a day then you’re going to have to haul.

 The best receptacle for hauling is, of course, a dedicated haul bag.
 A haul bag is probably one of the most indestructible pieces of gear you can buy (that’s not to say you can’t destroy it).
 Nowadays haul bags are constructed out of a weird kind of vinyl (designed originally to line landfills and last a thousand years) which is bombproof.
 The bags vary in size but all are barrel-like and simple, having a basic padded carrying system that can be stowed away for hauling.
 The difference in price between a small one-day haul bag and a 30-day grade VII bag is generally not that great.
 The advice I was given was ‘get the biggest bag you can’, which is still true, as a big bag can be used on short or long routes.
-A big bag (150-200 litres) will do for a two or three person team on a moderate two or three-day wall (like The Nose) and will hold one person’s stuff for a week on a wall.
+A big bag (150-200 litres) will do for a two or three-person team on a moderate two or three-day wall (like The Nose) and will hold one person’s stuff for a week on a wall.
 The Metolius Chief or A5 Radix are good value models for UK climbers (£140+).

 If you’re on a really tight budget then here are some ideas on how to improvise.
 Soft items like sleeping bags and clothing don’t tend to cause wear to the haul bag and could be stowed in an old rucksack instead.
 It’s probably best to cut off any excess straps and take off the lid, in order to make it as streamlined as possible.
-Caving shops often have cheapish, medium sized vinyl bags designed for rope access and caving that can work well.
+Caving shops often have cheapish, medium-sized vinyl bags designed for rope access and caving that can work well.

 Whatever you choose, you should line it with a sheet of cardboard — or your sleeping mats if you’re in an Alpine situation.
 This will create a rigid shield within the bag, making packing easier and extending the bag’s life.

 Another option that is well worth considering, even if you have a haul bag, is to use one of those blue chemical/expedition barrels, creating a perfect hauling container that is totally indestructible.
 Blue barrels come in three basic sizes.
 Small, which is good for storing your food and rack in.
 Medium, which is about 60 litres and a good partner to a second ‘soft’ bag and Large, a huge barrel that although great for big walling, is just about impractical for carrying around.
-None of the barrels are particularly easy to carry, so you may need to lug your gear to and from the route in a big rucksack and hand carry the barrel or attach it to your pack.
+None of the barrels is particularly easy to carry, so you may need to lug your gear to and from the route in a big rucksack and hand carry the barrel or attach it to your pack.

 The best thing to do is just buy loads of cheap pop bottles from a supermarket (about 12p each).
 Pour out the pop (it’s bad for your teeth) and express all the air and take them with you.
 This means you don’t need to waste time looking for bottles once you get there.
 Don’t bother with gaffer tape and clip loops — it’s a waste of time and unnecessary if you use a hydration bag (you just need to dig a bottle out of the haul bag to fill your bladder for the day).